nelmio/NelmioJsLoggerBundle/README.md

     nelmio_js_logger:
         allowed_levels: ['DEBUG', 'INFO', 'NOTICE', 'WARNING', 'ERROR', 'CRITICAL', 'ALERT', 'EMERGENCY']

-You can also restrict the logging by ignoring some errors or scripts with this configuration:
+You can also restrict the logging by ignoring some messages or scripts URLs with this configuration:

     # app/config/config.yml
     nelmio_js_logger:
-        errors_to_ignore:
+        ignore_messages:
             - originalCreateNotification
-        scripts_to_ignore:
+        ignore_url_prefixes:
             - https://graph.facebook.com

 ## Properly tracking scripts in other domains

 If an error occurs in a script from another domain, browser same origin policy will make it to be logged with a generic message, file and line number (like `Script error. {"file":"","line":"0", ...}`).
 To properly track these scripts move them to your domain or [load them using CORS](https://developer.mozilla.org/en-US/docs/HTML/CORS_settings_attributes):

 ```html